TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 17/Proverbs 17.2.md

 ---

-A servant that dealeth wisely shall have rule over a son that causeth shame, And shall have part in the inheritance among the brethren.
+A servant who deals wisely will rule over a son who causes shame, and shall have a part in the inheritance among the brothers.